YuriHe/review_basic/TWO_POINTER_Q.md

 1004.
 Max Consecutive Ones III  1493.
 Longest Subarray of 1's After Deleting One Element 1456.
 Maximum Number of Vowels in a Substring of Given Length 2405.
 Optimal Partition of String
+2779.
+Maximum Beauty of an Array After Applying Operation

 ### Modify in-place with (1) extra memory